-2. Why is the production possibilities frontier (PPF) typically bowed-outward?
-Under what circumstances would the PPF be a straight line?

-The PPF is typically bowed-outward due to the law of increasing opportunity costs.
-As more of a product is produced, it becomes increasingly more difficult to find resources that are well-suited to producing that product.
+150. Why is the production possibilities frontier (PPF) typically bowed-outward?
+Under what circumstances would the of a product is produced, it becomes increasingly more difficult to find resources that are well-suited to producing that product.
 Therefore, the opportunity cost of producing more units grows and the PPF becomes steeper and steeper.
 The PPF is a straight line when the resources used to produce the two products are perfectly interchangeable, and thus the opportunity cost of producing more units is constant.